himavarshini/learning/cpp/README.md

 This is a work-in-progress reference manual that detail on the C, C++ and the parts of secure coding in C. This is basically what i learnt over the time.
 This is written in short and simple English and not to confuse the end reader.

+How to read this manual:

+The readers intended are basic (and the ones that are starting in C and C++ programming), intermediate and may be serve as a reference or dictionary or a goto guide for the advanced programmers.

+1. many topics are started from basic and goes down the line and deep on particular topics more.

 Instructions to start the manual:

 1. use Ubuntu OS.. i used Ubuntu to compile and run programs .. any Ubuntu >= 18.04 is ok.
 If you want to use the other OS, you are free to do so..
 MacOS does `g++` and `gcc` as well similar to the Ubuntu.
 Windows, usually it is hard to setup but MinGW is one option.
 MinGW is here: http://www.mingw.org/